-To relieve colic: Some doctors suggest 1 - 2 oz. of tea per day.
+To relieve colic: Some doctors suggest 1 to 2 oz. of tea per day.
 Your doctor may recommend other doses.

 - Gargle or mouthwash: Make a tea as above, then let it cool.
 Gargle as often as desired.
-You may also make an oral rinse with 10 - 15 drops of German chamomile liquid extract in 100 mL warm water, and use 3 times per day.
+You may also make an oral rinse with 10 to 15 drops of German chamomile liquid extract in 100 ml warm water, and use 3 times per day.

 - Inhalation: Add a few drops of essential oil of chamomile to hot water (or use tea) and breathe in the steam to calm a cough.

-- Bath: Use 1/4 lb. of dried flowers per bath, or add 5 - 10 drops of essential oil to a full tub of water to soothe hemorrhoids, cuts, eczema, or insect bites.
+- Bath: Use 1/4 lb. of dried flowers per bath, or add 5 to 10 drops of essential oil to a full tub of water to soothe hemorrhoids, cuts, eczema, or insect bites.

 - Poultice: Make a paste by mixing powdered herb with water and apply to inflamed skin.

-- Cream: Use a cream with a 3 - 10% chamomile content for psoriasis, eczema, or dry and flaky skin.
+- Cream: Use a cream with a 3 to 10% chamomile content for psoriasis, eczema, or dry and flaky skin.